ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 The PCIe State Monitor tool is used to actively monitor the PCIe interconnect between the host platform and the GPU.
 The module will register a “listener” on a target GPU’s PCIe interconnect, and log a message whenever it detects a state change.
-The PESM will be able to detect the following state changes:
+The PESM is able to detect the following state changes:

 1. PCIe link speed changes
 2. GPU power state changes